Stochastic Gradient Hamiltonian Monte Carlo with Variance Reduction for Bayesian Inference: Introduction

 Langevin dynamics and Hamiltonian Monte Carlo are two important sampling algorithms that are widely used in Bayesian inference.
 Many literatures studied how to develop the variants of them to achieve improved performance, especially for scalability for large datasets. \cite{welling2011bayesian} started this direction with the notable work stochastic gradient Langevin dynamics (SGLD). \cite{ahn2012bayesian} proposed a modification to SGLD reminiscent of Fisher scoring to better estimate the gradient noise variance, with lower classification error rates on HHP dataset and MNIST dataset. \cite{chen2014stochastic} developed the stochastic gradient version of HMC (SGHMC), with a quite nontrivial approach different from SGLD. \cite{ding2014bayesian} further improved SGHMC by a new dynamics to better control the gradient noise, and the proposed stochastic gradient Nos\'{e}-Hoover thermostats (SGNHT) outperforms SGHMC on MNIST dataset.

 Various settings of Markov Chain Monte Carlo (MCMC) are also considered. \cite{girolami2011riemann} enhanced LD and HMC by exploring the Riemannian structure of the target distribution, with Riemannian manifold LD and HMC (RMLD and RMHMC, respectively). \cite{byrne2013geodesic} developed geodesic Monte Carlo (GMC) that is applicable to Riemannian manifolds with no global coordinate systems.
 Large-scale variants of RMLD, RMHMC and GMC with stochastic gradient were developed by \citep{patterson2013stochastic}, \citep{ma2015complete} and \citep{liu2016stochastic}, respectively. \cite{ahn2014distributed} studied the behaviour of stochastic gradient MCMC algorithms for distributed posterior inference. \re{Very recently, \cite{zou2018stochastic} used a stochastic variance-reduced HMC for sampling from smooth and strongly log-concave distributions which requires $f$ is smooth and strongly convex.
 In this paper, we do not assume $f$ is strongly convex or convex and we also use an efficient discretization scheme to further imporve the convergence results.
-Their results were measured with 2-Wasserstein distance, while ours are measured with mean square error.}
+Their results were measured with 2-Wasserstein distance, while ours are measured with mean square error.} Note that the variance reduction techniques have already been used in nonconvex optimization literature (see e.g., \citep{allen2016variance,reddi2016stochastic,li2018simple,ge2019stable,li2019ssrgd}), and they achieved improved convergence results.